LZMallina/littlelemon_frontend_fullstack/README.md

 2. Code the form structure
 * use sessionStorage and localStorage to store inputs

-3. Create a local host data base API to store items in the menu so we can use fetch
+3. Create a local host data base API to mimic server side API

 * create a folder outside of src name: data
 * inside of data, create a new file name db.json, which would be a Object storage